Orange–Fish River Tunnel: Purpose

 For many years, large areas in the Eastern Cape experienced severe water shortages because of little rainfall in the arid Karoo.
 The situation was aggravated by the reduction in capacity of many of the existing dams due to heavy silt deposits.

-The Project to alleviate this situation comprised two inter-dependent engineering schemes - neither of which was any use without the other.
-First, a dam had to be built across the Orange River; and then a tunnel had to be driven to take the water across the water-shed into a further river system.
-The Orange-Fish Tunnel, together with its network of canals, weirs and balancing dams, has enabled these areas to be restored and has made the irrigation of thousands of hectares of additional land possible.
-The main purpose of the tunnel is to divert water from the Gariep Dam to the Eastern Cape Karoo for irrigation, household and industrial use.
+The project to alleviate this situation comprised two interdependent engineering schemes, neither of which was of any use without the other: a dam had to be built across the Orange River, and a tunnel had to be driven to take the water across the watershed into a further river system.
+The Orange–Fish Tunnel, together with its network of canals, weirs, and balancing dams, has enabled these areas to be restored and has made the irrigation of thousands of hectares of additional land possible.
+The main purpose of the tunnel is to divert water from the Gariep Dam to the Eastern Cape Karoo for irrigation, household, and industrial use.

 Route

-The tunnel diverts water from the Orange River to the Great Fish River and the semi-arid areas of Eastern Cape province.
+The tunnel forms part of the Orange–Fish Water Scheme where it diverts water from the Orange River to the Great Fish River and the semi-arid areas of Eastern Cape province.
 The Orange River is the largest river in South Africa by volume, and the longest.
-It rises in the Drakensberg Mountains of Lesotho and flows Westwards through increasingly drier country to discharge into the South Atlantic at Oranjemund, where, through evaporation and abstraction, the volume was far less than it was at the location of the Gariep Dam.
+It rises in the Drakensberg Mountains of Lesotho and flows westwards through increasingly drier country to discharge into the South Atlantic at Oranjemund, where, through evaporation and abstraction, the volume was far less than it was at the location of the Gariep Dam.

-The inlet tower at 30°41′26″S 25°45′46″E takes water from the Gariep Dam at Oviston: the name Oviston is an acronym based on the Afrikaans Oranje-VISrivier TONnel.
-After traversing due South under the Suurberg mountain plateau, it releases the water to the Teebus Spruit (tunnel outlet at 31°25′22.5″S 25°38′14″E), to the Groot Brak River and onwards to the valleys of the Great Fish River and the Sundays River.
+The inlet tower at 30°41′26″S 25°45′46″E takes water from the Gariep Dam at Oviston; the name Oviston is an acronym based on the Afrikaans Oranje-VISrivier TONnel.
+After traversing due south under the Suurberg mountain plateau, it releases the water to the Teebus Spruit (tunnel outlet at 31°25′22.5″S 25°38′14″E), to the Groot Brak River and onwards to the valleys of the Great Fish River and the Sundays River.

-The tunnel is on what is called a "self-cleansing" gradient of 2% from North to South.
-During construction, South Africa changed over from "Imperial" measurement to the metric system, but special dispensation was made for this Project to use Imperial measure throughout, which was half-built at the time.
+The tunnel is on what is called a "self-cleansing" gradient of 2% from north to south.
+During construction, South Africa changed over from Imperial measurement to the metric system, but special dispensation was made for this project to use Imperial measure throughout, which was half-built at the time.